exitus1/Video-Scripts/node.md

 - Raspberry pi 3b+ or higher
 - Power Adapter (Power Cord)
-- 32 Gig (or more) SD card and SD card reader, I would reccommend an SSD instead of an SD card if you’d like to get the best performance and shelf life out of your node, but an SD card is fine to start with.
+- 32 Gigabyte (or more) SD card and SD card reader, I would reccommend an SSD instead of an SD card if you’d like to get the best performance and shelf life out of your node, but an SD card is fine to start with.
 - An HDMI cable if you’d like to hook your Pi directly up to a monitor or TV.

 If you don’t already have a Raspberry Pi, I’d recommend buying a kit or bundle which will come with everything you'll need.
 These usually run between $60 to $100 online, depending on what model you go for.